ElkanaGam/cortex/README.md

 ```
 ## Configuration

 Coretx try to  allow to you flexiblity as much as it can.
-Those configuration can be made in under `projectu_utils\utils.py` file.
+Those configuration can be made under `projectu_utils\utils.py` file.
-1. Adding another parser: you can add your costumaized function to parse the data. it even can be  your object. you parser has to handle json data (it is how the data deliverd in the queue), and all you need to do is to put your code under the cortex pacakge, and in `utils.py`, in the parsers_module variable, add your python cide name to the kist. that it. the collect function will collect your functions or nmethods.
+1. Adding another parser: you can add your costumaized function to parse the data. it even can be  your object.
+All your parser has to do is to handle json data (it is how the data deliverd in the queue), and all *you* need to do, is to put your code under the cortex pacakge, and in `utils.py`, in the parsers_module variable, add your python code name to the list. that it. the collect functions will collect your functions or methods.
 ```python
 >>>parsers_module = ['parsers_list', 'your_inoviative_parser']
 ```